sharc-lab/FPGA_ECE8893/README.md

-# Georgia Tech ECE 8893 Parallel Programming on FPGA
+# Georgia Tech ECE8893 - Parallel Programming on FPGAs
-## 2022 Spring
+## Spring 2023

-Details about this course can be found here: https://sharclab.ece.gatech.edu/teaching/2022-spring-fpga/
+Details about this course can be found here: https://sharclab.ece.gatech.edu/teaching/2023-spring-fpga/